 Virtual medical scribes handle time-consuming documentation tasks, such as charting patient encounters and updating electronic health records (EHR).
 This allows physicians to focus more on patient care, enhancing both productivity and job satisfaction.

-During patient visits, the scribe will consistently shadow the physician via secure communication platforms.
-This means the scribe will always work closely with the cardiologist for most of their work day.
+During patient visits, the scribe consistently shadows the physician via secure communication platforms.
+This means the scribe will always work closely with the cardiologist for most of their workday, listening to patient-physician interactions in real time to capture important medical information accurately.
 In some cases, where the scribe can’t listen in on an appointment for whatever reason, they can listen to a recording of the appointment to complete their documentation.

 On top of medical documentation during patient visits, medical scribes’ other leading role is managing electronic health records systems.
 Cardiologists often work with overwhelming data, including echocardiograms and stress tests.
 The medical scribe must be proficient and organized enough to put all this information on top of the documentation they regularly create into the EHR system.